-The Taï National Park received its name from the city of Taï, located between the park and the Cavally river, which is the natural border of Ivory Coast to Liberia.
-The Taï National Park includes 5364 km² of primary tropical rainforest and constitutes by far the largest remaining of rainforest in West Africa.
+The Taï National Park received its name from the town of Taï, located between the park and the Cavally River, which forms the border between Côte d’Ivoire and Liberia.
+Taï National Park includes 5364 km² of primary tropical rainforest and constitutes by far the largest remaining rainforest block in West Africa.

-Included by the UNESCO into the Biosphere Reserve Network in 1978 and added to the World Heritage List in 1982, this park is simply a natural jewel.
+Included by UNESCO into the Biosphere Reserve Network in 1978 and added to the World Heritage List in 1982, this park is simply a natural wonder.

-The park has a high rate of flora and fauna endemism.
-Indeed, more than 200 endemic plants to West Africa are found in the park.
-Moreover, 24 bird species and mammals, such as forest elephants, pangolins, pygmy hippos and Jentink duikers are special to the region.
+The park has a high rate of flora and fauna endemism, with more than 200 plants endemic to West Africa found in the park.
+24 bird and mammal species, such as forest elephants, pangolins, pygmy hippos and Jentink’s duikers are unique to the region.

-The Taï National Park is one of the last strongholds for eleven primate species, such as the critically endangered western chimpanzees, the red colobus monkeys, the Diana monkeys, the sooty mangabeys, the lesser spot-nosed monkeys and the Mona monkeys.
+The Taï National Park is one of the last strongholds for eleven primate species, such as the critically endangered western chimpanzees, western red colobus, Diana monkeys, sooty mangabeys, spot-nosed monkeys, and mona monkeys.

-Chimpanzees in the Taï National Park have unique behaviors, such as nut cracking with tools, making it an interesting population to be observed by scientists and tourists.
+Chimpanzees in the Taï National Park display unique behaviours, such as nut cracking with tools, making the population interesting for observation by scientists and tourists alike.

-Our visitors have the chance to encounter chimpanzees and others primates in the heart of this exceptional park.
+Our visitors have the chance to encounter chimpanzees and other primates in the heart of this exceptional park.

-and an exceptional ecosystem at the heart of West Africa.
+in an exceptional ecosystem in the heart of West Africa.